alex-ab/NOVA/README.md

 Economic rights: Technische Universitaet Dresden (Germany)

 Copyright (C) 2012-2013 Udo Steinberg, Intel Corporation.
 Copyright (C) 2014      Udo Steinberg, FireEye, Inc.
-Copyright (C) 2019-2024 Udo Steinberg, BedRock Systems, Inc.
+Copyright (C) 2019-2025 Udo Steinberg, BlueRock Security, Inc.
-Copyright (C) 2012-2024 Alexander Boettcher, Genode Labs GmbH.
+Copyright (C) 2012-2025 Alexander Boettcher, Genode Labs GmbH.

 NOVA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as